handy0102/cse15l-lab-report/labreport3.md

 147:San Diego’s beaches are truly beautiful and remarkably unspoiled, stretching for some 27 miles (43 km) up to the elegant suburb of La Jolla (pronounced “la HOY-a,” Spanish for “jewel”), whose centerpiece is the tiny rock basin of La Jolla Cove.
 The rocky coast to the south is marvelous for walking, and away from the ocean there are stylish shops and elegant restaurants to visit.
 The marine life of southern California is splendidly displayed in the Birch Aquarium at Scripps, which is spectacularly sited on the hilltop above La Jolla.`

 Explanation:
 This is similar to the -c option, where it searches for a specific string.
 However, -n does so inside a textfile, and actually lists the number line.
 It looked for lines that contained "San Diego" inside the California-WhatToDo.txt file.
 This was useful for filtering out cities that weren't San Diego, and giving the line number.
-This is useful for going back into the text file to find extra information that the -c option didn't provide.
+This is useful for going back into the text file to find extra information from the line numbers that the -c option didn't provide.

 **EX2)**